FaizoKen/Top.gg-Voter-Role/README.md

 Lightweight Rust backend that receives [Top.gg](https://top.gg) vote webhooks and syncs voter Discord user IDs to [RoleLogic](https://rolelogic.faizo.net) for automatic role assignment.
 Designed as a RoleLogic plugin with multi-guild support.

+> **Note**: This plugin does not require the Auth Gateway — it has no user-facing login flow.
+It uses webhooks only.

 ## How it works

 1. **Registers** guild/role pairs via the RoleLogic plugin API